voljinn/telestore/docs/sdk/testapp.md

 ### Making a Transfer to the Developer Account

-To transfer funds from a user's account to your account, send an authorized request to:
+To transfer funds from a user's account to your account, send an authorised request to:

 ```
 POST https://web.tele.store/appauth/v1/make_payment